How To Get Child Care Assistance

-Raising a child includes countless moments of joy, and also comes with its fair share of challenges.
+Raising a child includes countless moments of joy, but it’s not news that it also comes with its fair share of challenges.
 Perhaps one of the greatest obstacles parents face these days is the high cost of childcare, which has increased significantly over the last few decades.
 According to the United States Department of Agriculture, the average cost of raising a child to the age of 17 is now $233,610—which doesn’t include paying for college.
-If you’re struggling to pay for daycare, healthcare, or housing costs, there are public and private programs that can provide child care assistance so you can focus on your family.
+If you’re struggling to pay for childcare services, healthcare, or housing costs, you can apply for a public or private child care assistance program so you can focus on your family.

 How much does childcare cost?

 Below, we’ve outlined the major costs parents face when raising a child.
 Note that these costs do not include clothing, food, transportation, or other miscellaneous expenses.

 According to ChildCare Aware of America, childcare shouldn’t cost more than 7% of a family’s income–yet the average US family pays significantly more than that, especially single parents.
 Not many companies in the US offer office daycare.
 In Massachusetts, for example, daycare costs around $20,415 annually—a figure more reflective of college tuition.

 Housing is the largest cost of raising a child, taking up on average 29% of a family’s annual income.
 To compound the problem, a severe shortage of affordable homes in the US is driving up both rent and mortgage prices.

 Aside from labor and delivery costs—which can run anywhere from $5,000 to $14,000—providing continued healthcare for your child can be a financial struggle for many.
 Chronic health issues, dental work, and other conditions not covered by insurance can instantly put the monthly budget in the red.
 On average, out of pocket healthcare expenses for people under 19 years old can range from $1,144 to $2,648 each year.